jonfreibr/Alphabet-Soup/README.md

     * Added BRMC colors based theme
 * v 1.03(i)
     * Refactored theme management code to utilize a make_window() function, eliminating much redundant code in respawning the window when the theme changes.
 Theme changes are still immediate.
+Also made window resizeable.
 * v 1.03(h)
     * Added license key for and tested with PiSimpleGUI 5.0
 * v 1.03(g)